Luscious American Buttercream

 Always, always, always start with room-temperature butter!
 I take mine out the night before making it to ensure the butter is completely at room temperature.
 Melting your butter in the microwave using it while it is still slightly cold will cause a fluctuation and overall can produce a very thin, curdled, or split buttercream.

-Adding hot water or even cream will help dissolve some of th powdered sugar to remove some of the grainy texture AB gives, this won't remove it entirely, but it does help.
+Adding warm water or even cream will help dissolve some of the powdered sugar to remove some of the grainy texture, this won't remove it entirely, but it does help.

 Have you tried this recipe?
 Tag me on Social Media!

-Use #sweeteatsbyrachel and mention @sweeteatsbyrachel on Facebook, Instagram and TikTok.
+Use #wildflourbakehouse and mention @wildflourbakehousellc on Facebook, Instagram and TikTok.

 Hello thanks for sharing your recipe!
 How much of the purple food coloring would you use to get it white?